Community Portrait

 To complement the exhibition, we will also be holding a symposium event, Community Portrait: Reprint Revolution, on Tuesday 14 January 2025, to explore AI and community image creation: questioning the reimagining and reinterpretation of community images and the dramatic shift from traditional methods of photography.

-This project is sponsored by Fujifilm Bedford and is supported by Wixamtree Trust and The Steel Charitable Trust.
+The Community Portrait project is in partnership with The Higgins Bedford.
+It is sponsored by Fujifilm Bedford and is supported by Wixamtree Trust and The Steel Charitable Trust.